-This year a rare, 16th century Hans Frei lute will be on display in the Market Hall Museum, and whilst this lute did not arrive in Warwickshire until the 20th century, the lute as an instrument was highly fashionable throughout Elizabethan England and makes a number of appearances in Shakespeare’s works.
+A rare, 16th century Hans Frei lute is held in the Market Hall Museum collections, and whilst this lute did not arrive in Warwickshire until the 20th century, the lute as an instrument was highly fashionable throughout Elizabethan England and makes a number of appearances in Shakespeare’s works.
 The Hans Frei lute on display was created in Bologna in the 16th century, and endured its 17th century popularity before making its way to Warwickshire much later on in its lifetime.
 This lute, amongst others used during this period, proved a popular reference and symbol throughout Shakespeare’s plays and sonnets.

 The lute appears in a number of Shakespeare’s works including Much Ado About Nothing, Richard III, The Taming of the Shrew, Henry V, Henry IV, Hamlet, Love’s Labours Lost, and Two Gentlemen of Verona.
 Notably, they are rarely played as part of the performances, but instead hold a symbolic function as double entendre or extended metaphors.
 Some examples are: